USAJOBS/help-center/working-in-government/unique-hiring-paths/federal-employees/ictap.md

 tags: [ictap, merit-promotion, status, eligibility, federal employees]
 ---

-The Interagency Career Transition Assistance Plan (ICTAP) is a program designed to afford selection priority to  eligible, well-qualified Federal employees who meet the definition of a "<span data-term="Surplus Employee">surplus</span>" or “displaced” employee.
-These eligibles receive selection priority over almost any other applicant from outside the agency.
-Under ICTAP, employees must apply for positions in the local commuting area and include proof that they were displaced.
+The Interagency Career Transition Assistance Plan(ICTAP) is an interagency program that helps "surplus" or "displaced" federal employees improve their chances of finding a new job at another agency (not their current or former agency), by giving them selection priority over other applicants from outside the agency.

+You’re eligible for ICTAP if:

+1. You're a current federal employee who meets the definition of a "surplus" or "displaced employee—you've received official notice that your job is no longer needed or that you will lose your job by Reduction-in-Force (RIF).
+2. The agency you're applying to is accepting applications from outside of their workforce.
+3. The job you're applying to is in the local commuting area.
+4. You meet the qualifications and other requirements of the job you're applying for.

-For example, a Department of Defense employee with a Reduction in Force (RIF) separation notice could apply for a competitive service vacancy in the local commuting area at the Department of Education.
-In most cases, the Department of Education must select this well-qualified person for the position before choosing another applicant from outside the agency.
+For example, if you work for the Department of Defense and receive a Reduction in Force (RIF) separation notice, you can apply for a competitive service job in the local commuting area at the Department of Education.